igvishalpandey/Techies-Blog-React/README.md

 ## Techies-Blog

-Techies-Blog is an in-progress blog application built with React, Appwrite, react-router, and reacthook-form.
+Techies-Blog is an blog application built with React, Appwrite, react-router, and reacthook-form.
 It aims to provide a seamless user experience for sharing tech-related content, featuring functionalities such as user authentication, post creation, and commenting.

 ### Features
 - **User Authentication**: Users can sign up, log in, and log out securely.